Tab-e-n/blue-runner/update_notes.md

  - The timer is now outlined for better visibility.
  - User Universe now has a unique BG.
  - Bootup sequence has a new font.
- - Spikes' inner glowing circle thing is now purple because they are the things behind the slaughter.

 ### FIXES & CHANGES